Infinitely many solutions for doubly critical variable-order $p(x)$-Choquard-Kirchhoff type equations via the concentration compactness method: Introduction

 with a local critical term and a lower critical nonlocal term by using the Pohozaev manifold method.
 Concerning other recent results on classical Choquard equations, see \cite{Moroz} and references therein. $p$-fractional versions and Kirchhoff type problems have also increased over the past few years. \cite{Kirchhoff} obtained infinitely many solutions of the Schr\"{o}dinger-Choquard-Kirchhoff equation

 where $M$ is a non-degenerate Kirchhoff function and $V\in C(\mathbb{R}^{N})$ satisfies $\inf V>0$ by the symmetric mountain pass lemma.
-In addition, \cite{Kirchhoff_2} studied the multiplicity of the solutions of the Schr\"{o}dinger-Choquard-Kirchhoff equation in accordance with the Kirchhoff function and the growth of the nonlinearity.
+In addition, \cite{Kirchhoff_2} studied the multiplicity of the solutions of the Schr\"{o}dinger-Choquard-Kirchhoff equation under some conditions for the growth of the nonlinearity.

 Moreover, elliptic equations with variable exponents have also gradually attracted attention in recent years, with applications appearing in models such as electrotheological fluids \cite{fluid} and image restoration \cite{image}.
 As for the constant smoothness case, especially $s=1$, there is a relatively large number of prior studies on critical Choquard type equations with variable integrability exponents, such as \cite{Zhang,Fu_Zhang,critical_fractional_p(x),critical_p(x)_Kirchhoff}.
 Additionally, \cite{Maia} obtained some existence and multiplicity results for weak solutions of $p(x)$-Choquard-Kirchhoff equation